Don Giovanni (1979 film)

-Don Giovanni is a 1979 French-Italian film directed by Joseph Losey.
-It is an adaptation of Mozart's classic 1787 opera Don Giovanni, based on the Don Juan legend of a seducer, destroyed by his excesses.
-The opera itself has been called one of Mozart's "trio of masterpieces".
-The film stars Ruggero Raimondi in the title role and the conductor is Lorin Maazel.
-Nearly three decades after the film's release, Nicholas Wapshott called it a "near perfect amalgamation of opera and the screen".
+Don Giovanni is a 1979 musical film directed and produced by Joseph Losey, based on Mozart's classic 1787 opera Don Giovanni, itself based on the Don Juan legend of a seducer, destroyed by his excesses.
+The film stars Ruggero Raimondi in the title role, along with John Macurdy, Edda Moser, Kiri Te Kanawa, Kenneth Riegel, José van Dam and Teresa Berganza.
+Mozart's score was conducted by Lorin Maazel and performed by the Orchestre de l'Opéra national de Paris.

+The film was an international co-production between French, Italian, British, and West German companies.
+It premiered in New York City on 6 November 1971.
+The film was a critical success, earning César Awards for Best Production Design and Best Editing, as well as two BAFTA Award nominations.
+Nearly three decades after its release, Nicholas Wapshott called Don Giovanni a "near perfect amalgamation of opera and the screen".

 Plot

-After an unsuccessful attempt to seduce Donna Anna (soprano Edda Moser), Don Giovanni (baritone Ruggero Raimondi) kills her father Il Commendatore (bass John Macurdy).
-The next morning, Giovanni meets Donna Elvira (soprano Kiri Te Kanawa), a woman he previously seduced and abandoned.
-Later, Giovanni happens upon the preparations for a peasant wedding and tries to seduce the bride-to-be Zerlina (mezzo-soprano Teresa Berganza), but his ambition is frustrated by Donna Elvira.
+After an unsuccessful attempt to seduce Donna Anna, Don Giovann kills her father Il Commendatore.
+The next morning, Giovanni meets Donna Elvira, a woman he previously seduced and abandoned.
+Later, Giovanni happens upon the preparations for a peasant wedding and tries to seduce the bride-to-be Zerlina, but his ambition is frustrated by Donna Elvira.

-Donna Anna soon realizes that Giovanni killed her father, and she pursues the seducer along with her fiancé Don Ottavio (tenor Kenneth Riegel).
+Donna Anna soon realizes that Giovanni killed her father, and she pursues the seducer along with her fiancé Don Ottavio.
 Ever ready to attempt a seduction, Giovanni woos Elvira's maid.
-As part of his plans, he switches clothes with his servant Leporello (bass-baritone José van Dam), who rapidly finds himself in trouble with people who mistake him for his master.
+As part of his plans, he switches clothes with his servant Leporello, who rapidly finds himself in trouble with people who mistake him for his master.
 Leporello flees and eventually meets Giovanni at the cemetery where Il Commendatore is buried.
 They jokingly invite the statue at his grave to dinner.
 While they are dining, the supernaturally animated statue arrives, and the horrified Giovanni is drawn into an open-pit fire.